JonnyMcGregor/tapedeck/README.md

 2. With the prerequisite of having JUCE installed, open the Tapedeck.jucer file.
 3. Add your relevent OS/IDE to the Exporter list.
 4. Build and run the executable from your IDE.

+## License

+Please note that this project is covered under the GNU GPL 3.0 license.
+Please respect the terms of this license.